 School Health Interdisciplinary Program

-The School Health Interdisciplinary Program (SHIP), was held August 3-4, 2017 at the Radisson Hotel North (previously North Baltimore Hotel), 2004 Greenspring Drive in Timonium, MD.
-The conference theme was: School Health: The Foundation of Success for Students and Communities.
+The School Health Interdisciplinary Program (SHIP), will be held August 1-2, 2018 at the Red Lion North Hotel (previously Radisson Hotel North), 2004 Greenspring Drive in Timonium, MD.
+The conference theme is: Heath and Education: Social Determinants of a Thriving Student.

 The School Health Interdisciplinary Program (SHIP) was sponsored by the Center for School Mental Health (CSMH), Maryland State Department of Education (MSDE), Department of Health and Mental Hygiene (DHMH), Department of Juvenile Services (DJS), Maryland Department of Human Services, and other agencies.
 SHIP offered state-of-the art training and opportunities to network with and learn from individuals across the state who are working to advance all levels of health care within schools.